 The Prison Rape Elimination Act (PREA) was passed in 2003 with unanimous support from both parties in Congress and signed into law by President George W. Bush.
-Eliminating prison rape remains a high priority of the U.S. Department of Justice (DOJ).
+Eliminating prison rape remains a high priority of the U.S. Department of Justice (DOJ) because sexual abuse is a crime, and should not be the punishment for a crime.

 The National PREA Standards (Standards), which address both sexual abuse and sexual harassment, took effect on August 20, 2012.
 The Standards apply to federal, state, and local confinement facilities (including adult prisons and jails, juvenile facilities, lockups, and community confinement facilities), and can be found at 28 C.F.R.
 Part 115.
-The ultimate goal of the Standards is to achieve sustained, systemwide change that keeps inmates, residents, and detainees safe from sexual abuse and sexual harassment.
-To accomplish this, DOJ encourages Governors and other stakeholders to focus their PREA implementation efforts on achieving sexual safety and to approach corrective action as a positive opportunity to achieve long-term, meaningful change.
+The ultimate goal of the Standards is to achieve sustained, system-wide change that keeps inmates, residents, and detainees safe from sexual abuse and sexual harassment.

-PREA contains mandates that may affect grant funding your state1 receives from DOJ.
-The statute provides that if a Governor is not able to certify to DOJ that the state is in full compliance with the Standards, the Governor has the option to submit an assurance to DOJ that not less than 5 percent of certain DOJ grant funds will be either (1) used solely for the purpose of enabling the state to achieve and certify full compliance with the Standards in future years or (2) held in abeyance by DOJ pending future action by the state.
+PREA contains mandates that may affect DOJ grant funding to your state.
+The statute provides that if a Governor is not able to certify to DOJ that the state is in full compliance with the Standards, the Governor has the option to submit an assurance to DOJ that not less than 5 percent of certain DOJ grant funds will be used solely for the purpose of enabling the state to achieve and certify full compliance with the Standards in future years.
 See 34 U.S.C. § 30307(e)(2).
 If the Governor is not able to certify to DOJ that the state is in full compliance with the Standards and elects not to submit an assurance to DOJ, the state will be subject to the loss of 5 percent of certain DOJ grant funds that it would otherwise receive.
-In fiscal year (FY) 2019, there will be two DOJ grant programs (or portions thereof) subject to this statutory provision: (1) the Bureau of Justice Assistance's (BJA) Edward Byrne Memorial Justice Assistance Grant (JAG) Program2 and (2) the Office of Juvenile Justice and Delinquency Prevention's (OJJDP) Juvenile Justice and Delinquency Prevention Act Formula Grant Program.3
+In FY 2020, there will be two DOJ grant programs (or portions thereof) subject to this statutory provision.
+These two grant programs are administered by the Bureau of Justice Assistance's (BJA) Edward Byrne Memorial Justice Assistance Grant (JAG) Program and (2) the Office of Juvenile Justice and Delinquency Prevention's (OJJDP) Formula Grants Program.